Find answers to your burning questions about the Kinkonauts about these topics!

 If you’re in a Calgary Improv School class, you will get a class showcase opportunity!
 Hooray!

 Otherwise, more informal opportunities come up if you are an active member of our community.
-See shows, meet people, take classes, be a regular at Dojo.
-Unless you are a very prolific improviser (like Tina Fey calibre), you won’t be able to walk off the street into one of our shows.
-(Tina, if you’re reading this, let’s talk.)
+See shows, meet people, take classes, be a regular at Accelerator.
+Get to know us, and let us get to know you!
+Unless we know you and your work, you won’t be able to walk off the street into one of our main stage shows.

-For example: you can form a troupe with other community members (such as Dojo or CIS alumni).
+For example: you can form a troupe with other community members (such as Accelerator or Improv School alumni).
 If your team puts effort into practicing and makes a good impression, you may be given a spot in a Friday Launch Pad or class showcase – as several community teams currently do.

 And lastly, some folks who show up a lot and truly shine may be invited to audition (or directly into Conservatory) by the recommendation of a Kinkonauts leader or teacher.